 Regardless of whether or not you choose to define your retroactive jealousy as a mental disorder matters little for purposes of my guidebook – our task is to develop techniques for dealing with retroactive jealousy, clinically-defined disorder or not.
 Still, I should take this opportunity to tell you that you may want to consider professional therapy and/or medical treatment if you genuinely feel out of control, or a threat to yourself or others.
 If you feel capable of dealing with your problem without medical intervention, please read on.

 For men and women, retroactive jealousy could be linked to a host of factors, including hormonal imbalances in the brain, memories of past betrayal, simple fear of the unknown, or jealousy’s infamous conjoined twin, insecurity.
-I argue that all sufferers of retroactive jealousy can trace the root cause of their jealousy to insecurity, and this is a theme I return to repeatedly throughout the book.
+I argue that all sufferers of retroactive jealousy can trace the root cause of their jealousy to insecurity, and this is a theme I return to repeatedly throughout my book.

 For men, jealousy in relationships is also linked to our biological compulsion to procreate and ensure the survival of our genes.
 A partner who is a threat to mate with another man (and thus, carry his genes instead) arouses unease and suspicion.
 The genetic “cost” for a man of raising a child not his own is huge.
 I could expand on this, but there are many writers on human sexuality and evolutionary biology to whom you could refer who could provide a much better explanation than I.